roeszler/toptails/README.md

   * A free online photo editor that allows you to create &/or manipulate images for use in projects.

 ### Supported Screens and Browsers
-Toptails is designed to be a casual, relatively simple game of chance that is coded simply at it's current iteration.
+TopTails is designed to be a casual, relatively simple game of chance that is coded simply at its current iteration.
 Considering this, the primary medium for gameplay is predicted to be on mobile devices.

 Testing was performed on a mix of screen sizes currently seen in the global marketplace sourced from [GBK soft research](https://gbksoft.com/blog/common-screen-sizes-for-responsive-web-design/) between January 2020 to January 2021.